delphos-mike/linctl/README.md

 # 🚀 linctl - Linear CLI Tool

+> **Note**: This is a fork of [dorkitude/linctl](https://github.com/dorkitude/linctl) with additional features and enhancements maintained by Mike Beaumier.

 A comprehensive command-line interface for Linear's API, built with agents in mind (but nice for humans too).